 - holding the proportion of foreign currency borrowings to below 40% of the total loan portfolio;

 - holding the proportion of short-term debt to below 20% of the total loan portfolio.

 Loan Portfolio Indicators 1

-As of 31 December 2019, the total loan portfolio of Russian Railways, including bank loans, rouble bonds and Eurobonds, amounted to 1,459.9 billion roubles, an increase of 214.9 billion roubles, or 17.3%, from the level at the beginning of the year.
+As of 30 June 2021, the total loan portfolio of Russian Railways, including bank loans, rouble bonds and Eurobonds, amounted to 1,642.2 billion roubles, an increase of 128.4 billion roubles from the level at the beginning of the year.

 1 The Company’s loan portfolio indicators are calculated on the basis of management reporting and do not take into consideration the amount of accounts payable on accrued interest.

-Debt as at 31th December of respective year.
-Not including accrued interest
+Debt as at 31th December of respective year (2021 – at 30th June).
+Not including accrued interest.